airlab-id/website/content/authors/agusmistiawan/_index.md

 Agus Mistiawan was researching Natural Language Processing at AIRLab.

-He was involved in several Software Development projets belong to UNSRI and government.
+He was involved in several Software Development projets belong to Sriwijaya University and Government.

 He received his Bachelor in Computer Science from Sriwijaya University in 2017.